 When analyzing Figure 3 and Table 3, we again see that the year of pledge shock to stock price is minimized by more information.
 When companies reveal an interim plan, they a dramatically reduced negative shock.
-Similarly, to the effect of companies using carbon credits, there is a negative effect on stock price the year after pledge for both groups of companies, however, the preceding trends differ.
-Companies that make no interim target make a quick recovery as their stock prices return to their pre-pledge rates over time, however companies with interim targets experience a slower and steadier to recovery.
+Similarly, to the effect of companies using carbon credits, stock prices dip the year after pledge for both groups of companies, however, the preceding trends differ.
+Companies without an interim target make a quick recovery as stock prices return to their pre-pledge rates over time, however companies with interim targets experience a slower and steadier to recovery.
 This leads to the story that investors may be more immediately scared when companies have no midpoint plan, but over time, they realize that companies with interim plans may be more dedicated to reducing current efficiency to achieve their sustainability goals than those without a plan.

 4.2.3 Complete-by Dates